nuejs/nue/packages/nuejs.org/blog/introducing-glow/index.md

 ## Glow + Nue = Next level
-[Nue](/) is a content-first web development framework.
+[Nue](/) is a web framework for UX developers and other design-minded people.
 As of today, it has built-in support for Glow.
 You can do things like this inside your markdown content:

-[codeblocks.codestack captions="Content *YAML* | Styling *CSS*"]
+[codeblocks.codestack.larger captions="Content *YAML* | Styling *CSS*"]
   # View metadata
   members:
     title: Members